-As the dominant standard for discovering, accessing, visualizing and tasking sensors on US Army Platforms, ISA serves as one of the primary bridges from which any OGC API -Connected Systems based System will receive Data Streams of Observations, and over which it would send Control Streams (e.g., feasibility and tasking commands) to control ISA Sensors.
+As the dominant standard for discovering, accessing, visualizing and tasking sensors on US Army Platforms, ISA serves as one of the primary bridges from which any OGC API - Connected Systems Standard v1.0 based System will receive Data Streams of Observations, and over which it would send Control Streams (e.g., feasibility and tasking commands) to control ISA Sensors.
 Preliminary mappings demonstrate compatibility between these two standards.

-6.3.2.3.
-Joint Interface Control Document (JICD) 4.2.1
+6.3.2.7 Joint Interface Control Document (JICD) 4.2.1